pytorch/serve/examples/Huggingface_Transformers/README.md

 curl -H "Content-Type: application/json" --data @examples/Huggingface_Transformers/bert_ts.json http://127.0.0.1:8080/explanations/bert_explain
 ```

+When a json file is passed as a request format to the curl, Torchserve unwraps the json file from the request body.
+This is the reason for specifying service_envelope=body in the config.properties file

 ### Registering the Model on TorchServe and Running batch Inference

 The following uses .mar file created from  model packaging using pretrained for save_mode to register the model for batch inference on sequence classification, by setting the batch_size when registering the model.